mayer79/partialPlot/README.md

 Partial dependency (effects) plots for xgboost objects

 ## Idea
 The R function `partialPlot` is used to visualize partial dependency of a variable on the response.
 It is inspired by the analogous function in the `randomForest` package.
+It works as long as the objective is one of "reg:linear", "reg:logistic", "binary:logistic" or "multi:softprob".

+The main arguments of `partialPlot` are as follows
+1. `obj`: xgboost regression model
+2. `pred.data`: Matrix to be used in prediction (no `xgb.DMatrix`)
+3. `xname`: Name of column in `pred.data` according to that dependency plot is calculated
+4. `n.pt`: Evaluation grid size (used only if `x` is not discrete)
+5. `x.discrete`: If TRUE, the evaluation grid is set to the unique values of `x`
+6. `subsample`: Fraction of lines in `pred.data` to be used in prediction
+7. `which.class`: Which class if objective is "multi:softprob" (value from 0 to num_class - 1)

 ## The function
 Check R/partialPlot.R for parameters etc.